harshmangalamv/Predicting_Flight_Delays/README.md

 ## Machine Learning

-For the ML the workflow was pretty straight forward by starting defining the target, which was the FLIGHT_STATUS, and then dropping it alongside the DEP_DELAY from the dataframe to define X (features).
-With this done, I split the data with a 25 and 75% for the test and training set respectively and used a typical random_State of 42.
+For the ML the workflow was pretty straight forward by starting with defining the target, which was the FLIGHT_STATUS, and then dropping it alongside the DEP_DELAY from the dataframe to define X (features).
+With this done, I split the data with a 25% and 75% for the test and training set respectively and used a typical random_State of 42.

 This was followed by the next steps: